crillab/jkahypar/CONTRIBUTING.md

 You may also want to implement the features you miss.
-If you want to share your implementation, you will need to *fork* this project and to submit a *merge request*.
+If you want to share your implementation, you will need to *fork* this project and to submit a *pull request*.

-When writing the merge request, try to describe *precisely* what you have implemented.
+When writing the pull request, try to describe *precisely* what you have implemented.
 If the feature was initially submitted as a feature request, specify also the corresponding issue using `#X`, where `X` is the number of the issue.

-We will only accept merge requests satisfying the following conditions:
+We will only accept pull requests satisfying the following conditions:

 + The feature you implemented is properly documented to help people understand how to use it.
-+ You have written some tests for your feature, either by completing the existing ones, or by providing your owns.
++ You have written some tests for your feature, either by completing the existing ones, or by providing your own.
 + No breaking changes are introduced, unless your feature requires them.
-+ Your implementation is easily readable, and does not trigger any linter warning.
++ Your implementation is easily readable, and does not trigger any avoidable linter warning.

 If one of these conditions is not satisfied, you will be asked to apply the changes required to satisfy it.